gregpalmr/alluxio-trino-edge-cache/README.md

 - Copying the Alluxio Edge jar files to the Trino Java class path.
 - Configuring Trino to use Alluxio Edge when accessing the persistent store (MinIO in this case).
-- Configuring Trino Catalog and Hive integration to use Alluxio Edge.
+- Configuring the Trino Catalog to use Alluxio Edge.
 - Configuring Alluxio Edge to point to cache storage (NVMe in this case).

 a.
+Copying the Alluxio Edge jar files to the Trino Java class path

 Explore how the Alluxio Edge jar files are installed in the Trino class path.
 Open a shell session to the Trino Coordinator docker container like this:

      docker exec -it trino-coordinator bash